ledihildawan/Web-Dev-For-Beginners/2-js-basics/2-functions-methods/README.md

 Can you articulate in one sentence the difference between functions and methods?
 Give it a try!

+A function is a reusable block of code that operates independently, while a method is a function that is associated with an object and typically acts on that object.

 ## Post-Lecture Quiz
 [Post-lecture quiz](https://ashy-river-0debb7803.1.azurestaticapps.net/quiz/10)